 Case Size: 43 mm, Lug Width: 20 mm, Water Resistance: 200 m, Movement: Ronda 715 Quartz, Crystal: Sapphire, Price: $625

-It’s no secret that the Black Bay collection draws a lion’s share of the attention when it comes to Tudor sports models, but the Pelagos happens to be more focused and purpose built as a tool watch.
-The Pelagos comes equipped with the in-house MT5612 movement and boasts the same 70 hour power reserve as the Black Bay, but brings a bit more to the table for diving where the Pelagos is rated for 660m of water resistance versus the 200m of the Black Bay.
+It’s no secret that the Black Bay collection draws a lion’s share of the attention when it comes to Tudor sports models, but the Pelagos is actually more focused and purpose-built as a tool watch.
+The Pelagos comes equipped with the in-house MT5612 movement and boasts the same 70-hour power reserve as the Black Bay, but brings a bit more to the table for diving: the Pelagos is rated for 660m of water resistance versus the 200m of the Black Bay.
 The titanium case is a large but wearable 42mm and the dial indices are big, bold, and easy to read.